Help & FAQ

 and invalid characters are handled for you in every case.

 DNS Check is faster and has no rate limit.
-It checks whether the domain resolves, which is a reliable proxy for "registered" — but technically a domain can be registered without DNS records.
+It checks whether the domain resolves, which is a reliable proxy for "registered" — but technically a domain can be registered without DNS records, and a handful of registries answer every unregistered name identically (a parking placeholder) rather than with a real "no such domain."
+This app detects and corrects for that per TLD too.
 Best for large jobs.